-The onset of MiFID II was a watershed moment – the regulation that unbundled research and analyst costs from trading fees exacerbated what was already building up.
+The onset of MiFID II has been a watershed moment – the regulation that unbundled research and analyst costs from trading fees exacerbated an already worsening situation.
 As Bloomberg points out, the shedding of research analysts by investment banks accelerated after MiFID II came into force.

 Many expected MiFID II to spur more transparent practices in the industry and encourage more independent research.
 Instead, it seems to have polarised the market, to the detriment of smaller brokerages and research providers.

 Critics say that the bulk of investment research is still coming from the larger investment banking players, with little room for the smaller ones to come in.
-The market has complained about evaporating research budgets, a dearth of small- and mid-cap research, and a worrying drop in quality of research.
+The market has complained about evaporating research budgets, a dearth of small- and mid-cap research, and a worrying drop in research quality.

-According to a survey from Institutional Investor, large investment banks are still dominating the markets.
+According to a survey that Institutional Investor conducted in 2019, large investment banks are still dominating the markets.
 When it comes to Asia, for example, Citi, Morgan Stanley, UBS, BofA Merrill Lynch, and Credit Suisse have the lion’s share of the research business.

-Even though competitors are getting out of the game, like BNP Paribas recently announcing it will outsource its research in Asia to analyst firm Morningstar, one thing seems to be clear at this point: investment banks are not going to stop taking up a disproportionate share of the research market anytime soon.
+Even though competitors are getting out of the game, like BNP Paribas announcing in 2019 it would outsource its research in Asia to analyst firm Morningstar, one thing seems to be clear at this point: investment banks are not going to stop taking up a disproportionate share of the research market anytime soon.